venatus9/Hardware-Hacking/README.md

 This is the documentation of my process in dumping the vodafone THG3000 router's firmware.

 ## Warning
-If you wish to recreate any of the steps shown in this documentation, I would like to remind you that you are responsible for the damages you will incur.
+If you wish to recreate any of the steps shown in this documentation, I would like to remind you that you are solely responsible for the damages you will incur.

 ## Introduction